 The debt is incurred:

 The charity must ensure that its Responsible People are aware of the issue and have an achievable aim to return to viability when the crisis has passed.
-The charity must inform its members and the ACNC if it is trading insolvent.
+The charity must continue to follow relevant federal and state legislation.

 |External Conduct Standard 2: A charity is required to obtain and keep records for its operations outside Australia||The charity is unable to obtain reporting from its overseas operations or partners.|